uclaacm/react-native-course/08-react-anatomy-and-components/README.md

   </div>
 );
 ```
-everytime, we can simply just use
+everytime we need to display a hello message, we can simply just use
 ```jsx
 <Hello name={"Chase"} />
 <Hello name={"Alice"} />